GOP duo mock Biden for DC absence – when he was known to be at funeral

 Mr Green, a US Army veteran who retired at the rank of Major and has represented the Volunteer State’s seventh congressional district since 2019, began reciting what has become a common GOP argument about how unspecified ”weakness” on the part of Mr Biden was in part to blame for Vladimir Putin’s actions when one of his Republican colleagues on the foreign relations committee — California Representative Darrell Issa — approached and interjected: “No, there isn’t!”

-As Mr Green looked on quizzically, Mr Issa — who represented California’s 48th and 49th districts from 2001 until he lost his 2018 re-election bid, and re-joined the House this year after winning election to represent the Golden State’s 50th district – explained that Mr Biden had left the White House for his Wilmington, Delaware home for the weekend.
+As Mr Green looked on quizzically, Mr Issa — who represented California’s 48th and 49th districts from 2001 until 2019 and re-joined the House last year after winning election to represent the Golden State’s 50th district – explained that Mr Biden had left the White House for his Wilmington, Delaware home for the weekend.

 “He’s gone back to Delaware — there is no weakness in the White House, he abandoned the capital!” he said.